Salad-Ventures/salad-bowl-contract/README.md

     - Enter the address of the new signer.
     - Click "transact" and confirm the transaction in MetaMask.

-4. To set a new reward token (owner only):
+4. To add a claimable token (owner only):
+    - Find the `addClaimableToken` function in the deployed contract section.
+    - Enter the address of the reward token you want to add.
+    - Click "transact" and confirm the transaction in MetaMask.

+5. To remove a claimable token (owner only):
-    - Find the `setRewardToken` function in the deployed contract section.
+    - Find the `removeClaimableToken` function in the deployed contract section.
-    - Enter the address of the new reward token.
+    - Enter the address of the reward token you want to remove.
     - Click "transact" and confirm the transaction in MetaMask.

 ## 🔍 Contracts Overview